arielhasidim/mimic-uo-and-aki/README.md

 ## Example

-After creating all the tables and repreducing the associated study, you should end up with a [result page in HTML format](https://defi.co.il/ariel/mimic/).
+After creating all the tables and repreducing the associated study, you should end up with a result page in HTML format: https://arielhasidim.github.io/mimic-uo-and-aki.

 ## Citation